taigaio/taiga-contrib-github-auth/README.md

   ln -s ../../../taiga-contrib-github-auth/dist github-auth
 ```

-Include in your `dist/conf.json` in the 'contribPlugins' list the value `"/plugins/github-auth/github-auth.json"`:
+Include in your `dist/conf.json` in the 'contribPlugins' list the value `"/plugins/github-auth/github-auth.json"` and the `gitHubClientId`:

 ```json
 ...